-Case management is available to youth that are struggling at home, in their neighborhood, or in school.
+Case management is available to youth that is struggling at home, in their neighborhood, or in school.
 With a caseload of 13- youth can meet one-on-one with the Beacon Case Manager who serves as a mentor to assist them in developing and achieving their personal improvement goals.
 The Beacon Case Manager is specifically trained to work with youth who are involved or at risk of being involved in gangs and the juvenile justice system.
 Full advocacy and accompaniment services are provided.
 The Beacon Case Manager is also an advocate during school suspension and/or expulsion hearings.
 Lastly, the Beacon Case Manager meets with teachers and counselors to support each client with their personal improvement goals.

-TAY Transitional Aged Youth
+Transitional Aged Youth (TAY)

-Transition Age Youth Services are for young people, ages 16 to 24, who are at high risk of not successfully transitioning into independent adulthood due to the complexity of their needs, the many challenges they face, and the lack of a support system to assist them.
+Transitional Aged Youth Services are for young people, ages 16 to 24, who are at high risk of not successfully transitioning into independent adulthood due to the complexity of their needs, the many challenges they face, and the lack of a support system to assist them.

 - Employment Services / Job Readiness Groups / Resume Writing

 - Family Support

 - Mental Health & Substance Abuse Referral